In This Article

 Another, most valuable part of customer segmentation is that businesses get a lookalike model through which they can gain more high-value customers and extend special offers and discounts to them to retain existing customers for a longer period.

-One of the most crucial metrics businesses can focus on as a part of their marketing and sales strategy is Customer Lifetime Value (CLV).
-CLV not only creates and huge and noticeable impact on customer retention rates but also reveals the brand loyalty of a business or a company.
+One of the most crucial metrics businesses can focus on as a part of their marketing and sales strategy is CLV.
+Customer Lifetime Value calculation not only creates a huge and noticeable impact on customer retention rates but also reveals the brand loyalty of a business or a company.

 For an e-commerce business, it has become more important to segment the customer base and improve brand loyalty rather than gain new customers.
 The prime focus should always be kept on retaining existing customers, not just acquiring new ones.
 CLV helps businesses understand their profitability and learn how impactful their business decisions are in creating brand awareness and engagement.